 Why Lighting Controls Are No Longer Optional

-Lighting controls have moved from a design recommendation to a legal requirement across nearly all commercial occupancies.
+Lighting controls have moved from a design recommendation to a code-enforced requirement across nearly all commercial occupancies.
 With the adoption of ASHRAE 90.1-2026 and continued enforcement of California Title 24, automatic shutoff, occupancy sensing, and daylight-responsive controls are now mandated by code—not left to designer discretion.

 Failure to install required controls can result in failed inspections, permit delays, denied certificates of occupancy, and costly post-install retrofits.